-Immobilize an injured arm by cradling it in a sling.
+Keep the arm from moving by cradling it in a sling.
 Fold a bandana or scarf into a triangle and tie it behind the neck.
-Or, the bottom of a shirt can be safely pinned up to the top of a shirt, creating a makeshift sling.
+Or the bottom of a shirt can be safely pinned up to the top of a shirt, creating a makeshift sling.

-Apply direct pressure to the source of bleeding with gauze or a cloth to stop bleeding.
+Apply direct pressure to the source of the bleeding with gauze or a cloth to stop the bleeding.